ToucanToco/weaverbird/docs/_docs/tech/steps.md

 The output data structure stacks the data of every level of the hierarchy, specifying for every row the label, level and parent in dedicated columns.

+Aggregated rows can be computed with using either sum, average, count, count distinct, min, max, first or last.

 ```javascript
 {
    name: 'rollup',